NHSCFA Digital Fraud Manual Accessibility statement

 Automated testing can't find everything that could be improved but we are confident about what it does find.

-This means we have fixed many of accessibility problems which manual checking may of overlooked.
+This means we have fixed many of accessibility problems which manual checking may have overlooked.

 In addition, we conduct internal testing against known accessibility issues which are not able to be found through automated testing, on a sampled basis.